username-isAK/News-Wave/README.md

-# 📰 NewsWave - React News App
+# 📰 News Wave - React News App

-**NewsWave** is a responsive news web application built using React and a NewsAPI.
+**News Wave** is a responsive news web application built using React and a NewsAPI.
 It allows users to browse top headlines from various categories and switch between countries using a dropdown with flags.

 ## 🌐 Features